Abri de la Madeleine

 The archaeological site Abri de la Madeleine (Magdalene Shelter) is a rock shelter under an overhanging cliff situated near Tursac, in the Dordogne département of the Aquitaine région of southwestern France.
 It represents the type site of the Magdalenian culture of the Upper Paleolithic.
 The shelter was also occupied during the Middle Ages.
 The medieval castle of Petit Marsac stands on the top of the cliff just above the shelter.

 Excavations

 Édouard Lartet, financed and helped by the Englishman Henry Christy, were the first systematic excavators of the site, starting in 1863, and published their findings in 1875 under the name of the Age of the Reindeer ("L'âge du renne").
 Objects that were found at the la Madeleine site are distributed among a number of museums, including the Muséum de Toulouse, the Musee des Antiquites Nationales, St. Germain-en-Laye and the British Museum.

+Artifacts excavated from the site include: